Elaphe schrenckii

 Elaphe schrenckii is a species of nonvenomous snake in the family Colubridae.
 The species is indigenous to Northeast Asia.

 Common names

 Common names for E. schrenckii include Amur rat snake, Manchurian black racer, Manchurian black water snake, Russian rat snake, Schrenck's rat snake, and Siberian rat snake.

 Taxonomy

-E. schrenckii is very similar to the Korean rat snake, E. anomala, which was once thought to be a subspecies of E. schrenckii and was classified as E. schrenckii anomala.
+Elaphe schrenckii, formerly E. schrenckii schrenckii, is similar to the Korean rat snake E. anomala, which was once thought to be a subspecies of E. schrenckii and was classified as E. schrenckii anomala.

+However, under the current taxonomic arrangement of Elaphe they are no longer considered as members of the same species.

+The Korean Ratsnake is currently classified as E. anomala while the Amur Ratsnake remains as E. schrenckii.

 Etymology

 The specific name, schrenckii, is in honor of zoologist Leopold von Schrenck.

 Conservation

-The species E. schrenckii has not been assessed by the IUCN but is on the China Species Red List with a classification of "Vulnerable VU A2a".
+The species E. schrenckii is on the China Species Red List with a classification of "Vulnerable VU".
 It is an officially protected species in Russia and South Korea.
+Globally it is considered to be of "least concern" by the International Union for Conservation of Nature.